 #3 Ruth went each day and collected barley and wheat in the fields.

 #4 Boaz, the farm owner and a distant relative of Naomi's, had heard about the kindness that Ruth had shown Naomi and ordered his workers to leave extra grain where Ruth could get it.
 Soon, Ruth and Boaz fell in love and were married.
-Two generations later, their grandson became the first king of Israel: King David.
+Two generations later, their great-grandson became the second king of Israel: King David.

 Finding the Values